New Mexico Court Records

 How Do I Know if I Have a Traffic Ticket in New Mexico?

-Usually, New Mexico drivers who have been issued a ticket will be served in person or by mail.
+Usually, New Mexico drivers who have been issued a ticket are served in person or by mail.
 However, if an offender misses this mail or ignores it, the court shall issue a supplemental summons or warrant.
-To know if you have a pending ticket, you must obtain your driving record from the Motor Vehicle Division on this webpage.
+To know if you have a pending ticket, obtain your driving record from the Motor Vehicle Division on this webpage.

 How Can I Find a Lost Traffic Ticket in New Mexico?

 Interested individuals may find lost traffic tickets by contacting the District Court in the jurisdiction where the violation occurred.
-Generally, the requester must provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
-Thus, offenders must memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.
+Generally, the requester is expected to provide a traffic ticket number, court docket number, or subject’s full name to facilitate the search.
+Thus, offenders are advised to memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.

 How Long Does a Traffic Ticket Stay on Your Record in New Mexico?

-Points from a traffic ticket remain valid on a driver’s record for 12 months.
-However, the traffic conviction remains on the individual’s driving record for life.
+Points from a traffic ticket typically remain valid on a driver’s record for 12 months.
+However, the traffic conviction generally remains on the individual’s driving record for life.

 Is a Summon Worse Than a Ticket in New Mexico?